pzingg/css-transition-examples/slides/slides/alert-css.md

 a little snappier in your application, like 600ms.
 * We set `overflow: hidden;` to make the content initially invisible.
 * We render the closed state of the alert with this style applied
-* And then, to start the animated transition to a dynamically calculateed target value, we render again in Elm with a `style` attribute that sets the height to the new value.
+* And then, to start the animated transition to a dynamically calculated target value, we render again in Elm with a `style` attribute that sets the height to the new value.